How to Write a Business Plan

 - You’re releasing a new product or service line, or targeting a net market segment

-When key details of your business change, your business plan will, too.
+When key details of your business change, your business plan should too.